opentdf/otdfctl/docs/man/auth/print-access-token.md

   name: print-access-token
 ---

-Retrieves the cached OIDC token from the OS-specific keychain and prints if found.
+Retrieves the cached OIDC Access Token from the OS-specific keychain and prints to stdout if found.